Willamette Falls Inter-Tribal Public Access Project

 • Mission: Established in 2015, Willamette Falls Trust’s mission is to champion and sustain an exceptional Willamette Falls experience that offers year-round connection to the grandeur of the Falls, historic and cultural interpretation, healthy habitat, public open spaces, and elevates Tribal voices and interests in the Falls and its waterway.

-• Collaborative Leadership: The Trust is a Tribal-led organization with representatives of the Confederated Tribes and Bands of the Yakama Nation, the Confederated Tribes of Siletz Indians, the Confederated Tribes of the Umatilla Indian Reservation, and the Confederated Tribes of Warm Springs serving on our Board of Directors.
-The Trust holds permanent seats on its Board of Directors for additional Tribes with historic connections to the Falls.
+• Collaborative Leadership: Willamette Falls Trust is led by its four Member Tribes, each with appointed representatives: Confederated Tribes and Bands of the Yakama Nation, Confederated Tribes of Siletz Indians, Confederated Tribes of the Umatilla Indian Reservation, and Confederated Tribes of Warm Springs Reservation of Oregon, collaboratively representing an estimated 25,000 Tribal citizens.

 • Relationships: We are in regular conversation with respected public and private organizations, including the City of West Linn, Metro, Portland General Electric, and MASS Design Group.